nathanchere/.ncx/README.md

 Specifically assumes a Fedora-based system.
 Tested on:

+* Fedora family
     * Korora 24, 25 (XPS 13 9350, VirtualBox)
-* Fedora 25 (Raspberry Pi 3)
+    * Fedora 25, 26 (Raspberry Pi 3)

-... and found to be horribly inconsistent and buggy.
-Currently working on compatibility with:
+* Arch family

-* Arch (circa 2017-05)
+    * Arch (circa 2017-05) (XPS 13 9350, VirtalBox)
-* Manjaro 17.0.1
+    * Manjaro 17.0.1, 17.3 (VirtualBox)

+Work-in-progress:

+* NixOS 17.03 (VirtualBox)

- There are some things which I suspect might cause issues with different language or regional settings, like string comparison to check if a package is installed on Fedora sytstems.
-So to that end, assume if your system language is anything other than English things will break.
+There are some things which I suspect might cause issues with different system languages or regional settings, like string comparison to check if a package is installed.
+If your system language is anything other than English, assume that things will break.

- Caveat emptor.
+As always, caveat emptor.

-### Branches

-* `ver1` - first native dotfile inpementation
-* `ver2` - major rethink of software installer and config maintenance
-* `ver3` - experimenting with python, add arch support
-* `master` - split install [bash] and ncx [python] concerns more clearly, ncx #allthethings

 ### Install

     git clone https://github.com/nathanchere/.ncx.git ~/.ncx
     cd ~/.ncx
     sudo ./install.sh

-From there
+From there:

-    ./init_dotfiles.sh
-    ./init_fonts.sh

-    ./install_[whatever].sh
+    ~./init_dotfiles.sh~
+    ~./init_fonts.sh~
+    ~./install_[whatever].sh~

-These docs are shit but what can you do?
+These docs are shit *and outdated now* but what can you do?

 Manual things required:

 * Excercism key from http://www.exercism.io/account/key
 * Git user/pass for Github for uploading SSH public key

-Issues:

-* if config already exists (e.g. atom creates own on install), what to do?
-* --force flag for above?

 ### Summary